eulersIDcrisis/pysdrweb/README.md

 sdrfm_server -p 8080 -f 107.3M -m ${RTL_FM_PATH}
 ```

-For the full set of options, it is easier to configured the
+For the full set of options, it is easier to configure the
-command with a configuration file.
+server with a configuration file.
 A sample configuration file
 is shown below:
 ```yaml
 #